Peter Luger

 Peter Luger (January 22, 1866 – January 21, 1941) was a German chef and restaurateur, who founded Peter Luger Steak House in 1887.

 Early life

-Peter Luger was born in Bavaria, Germany, and immigrated to the United States when he was 13 years old.
+Peter Luger was born in the Kingdom of Bavaria, which became part of the German Empire when he was around 4.
+He immigrated to the United States when he was 13 years old.
 He lived in Brooklyn.

 Restaurant business

 In 1887, Peter opened a pool hall and bowling alley with his nephew Carl in Williamsburg, Brooklyn, called "Carl Luger's Café, Billiards and Bowling Alley".
 Peter transformed the building into a steak house and renamed it to Peter Luger Steak House.
 Peter was known for his serious demeanor and was present almost every evening.
 He created a "no-frills" atmosphere in his restaurant.

 Other sources say it was his father Carl that founded the original business and nephew Carl was the chef when Peter inherited the business after his father's death.